Separator CFD Simulation, Three-Phase Flow, ANSYS Fluent Training

 After the simulation process, the two & three-dimensional contours are extracted.
 It is evident that high inlet velocity could increase the mixing rate, which is not our interest and aim.
 So by using an inclined diverter, the velocity decreases and enters the fluid domain.

-Due to the density gradient, the dense fluid (water) remains at the bottom of the tank and oil on top to reach the oil bucket level and leaves the tank.
+Due to the density gradient, the dense fluid (water) remains at the bottom of the tank, and the oil on the top reaches the oil bucket level and leaves the tank.
 The volume fraction contours corroborate the claim.

 Reviews